 Memorial Day marks the beginning of the summer season but it also signals a shift in cooking habits for many people and serves as a cue to step away from the oven and stove top in favor of outdoor grilling, and to pick recipes with minimal prep time that use light, fresh, ingredients.
 This clean eating, no-cook, Broccoli Salsa fits the bill and is super versatile.
 You can serve it as an appetizer with tortilla chips or crostini, make it a stand-alone salad with a protein mixed in (chicken or shrimp would be delicious), or pass it off as a simple side dish.
 Add this to your arsenal of summer recipes – it will not disappoint! (more…)

 The Recipe Redux is a group of like-minded food bloggers whose mission is to inspire the food lover in every healthy eater and inspire the healthy eater in every food lover.
 Each month members post recipes to their blogs following a theme set by the group moderators.
-This month’s theme is favorite kitchen tools, gadgets, and gizmos.
+This month’s theme is probiotic cocktails and gut-health mocktails .
 Click the Recipe Redux link at the bottom of this page to see links to all the posts for this month’s challenge.
+JUMP TO THE RECIPE

-By posting this recipe I am entering a recipe contest sponsored by POM Wonderful and am eligible to win prizes associated with the contest.
+I received free samples of Sabra mentioned in this post.
+By posting this recipe I am entering a recipe contest sponsored by Sabra and am eligible to win prizes associated with the contest.
 I was not compensated for my time.